-- 1. The Executive Committee is the principal faculty committee that advises the Chair in administering the Department and in proposing and implementing Department policies. - 2.
-The committee consists of five tenured Department faculty members; two members are appointed by the Chair and three members are elected by the tenure-track Department faculty. - 3.
-The members appointed by the Chair serve for a one-year renewable term. - 4.
-The elected members serve two-year staggered with one or two members elected each year. - 5.
-The committee elects its Chair by a majority affirmative vote. - 6.
-The committee meets regularly. - 7.
-The committee advises the Chair on: - a.
-Determining standing committee appointments; - b.
-Determining budgetary priorities; - c.
-Determining recruiting priorities; - d.
-Determining space and non-monetary resource allocation. - 8.
-The committee is responsible for certifying secret ballots and elections, using a process adopted by a majority affirmative vote of tenure-track Department faculty. - 9.
-The committee performs annual calendar year peer evaluations of the teaching, research, and service of the tenure-track and specialized Department faculty using the procedures and criteria described in Articles 9 and 10, respectively.
-The Chair can add, at his discretion, an additional member to the Executive Committee to help in the evaluations. - 10.
-The committee may make recommendations to the Chair for the nomination of Department faculty members for College and University awards and for nominations of Department faculty members for named and endowed chairs. - 11.
-The committee may make recommendations to the Chair for consideration of specialized faculty members for promotion. - 12.
-The committee makes recommendations to the Chair for the summer teaching rotation. - 13.
-The Chair and the committee adjudicate disputes within the Department not otherwise covered by University policy, including the interpretation of the Department Bylaws.
+- a) The Executive Committee is the principal faculty committee that advises the Chair in administering the Department and in proposing and implementing Department policies. - b) The committee consists of five tenured Department faculty members; two members are appointed by the Chair and three members are elected by the tenure-track Department faculty. - c) The members appointed by the Chair serve for a one-year renewable term. - d) The elected members serve two-year staggered with one or two members elected each year.

+- e) The committee elects its Chair by a majority affirmative vote. - f) The committee meets regularly. - g) The committee advises the Chair on: - Determining standing committee appointments. - Determining budgetary priorities. - Determining recruiting priorities. - Determining space and non-monetary resource allocation. - h) The committee is responsible for certifying secret ballots and elections, using a process adopted by a majority affirmative vote of tenure-track Department faculty. - i) The committee performs annual calendar year peer evaluations of the teaching, research, and service of the tenure-track and specialized Department faculty using the procedures and criteria described in Sections V.B. and V.C., respectively.
+The Chair can add, at his discretion, an additional member to the Executive Committee to help in the evaluations. - j) The committee may make recommendations to the Chair for the nomination of Department faculty members for College and University awards and for nominations of Department faculty members for named and endowed chairs. - k) The committee may make recommendations to the Chair for consideration of specialized faculty members for promotion. - I) The committee makes recommendations to the Chair for the summer teaching rotation. - m) The Chair and the committee adjudicate disputes within the Department not otherwise covered by university policy, including the interpretation of the Department Bylaws.
 Members of the committee recuse themselves from considering disputes in which they are involved.

-6.1.2 Graduate Program Committee
+Graduate Program Committee

-- 1. The committee consists of the Associate Chair for Graduate Studies as an ex officio member and at least two additional members appointed annually by the Chair from the tenure-track Department faculty. - 2.
-The Associate Chair for Graduate Studies serves as the Chair of the committee. - 3.
-The committee is responsible for the oversight of the Departmental Graduate Degree programs and courses, including the approval of new graduate courses and modifications to existing graduate courses. - 4.
-The committee is responsible for the oversight of the admission of students into Departmental graduate degree programs and their progress in these programs. - 5.
-The committee coordinates with the appropriate departments the scheduling of and publicity for graduate courses for which the Department has responsibility. - 6.
-The committee considers and proposes to the tenure-track Department faculty: - a. modifications to Departmental graduate degree programs; - b. new Department graduate courses, graduate degree programs, and majors; - c. modifications to the Department's commitments to regularly offer graduate courses in support of other departments' programs. - 7.
-A proposal of the committee is adopted upon a majority affirmative vote of the tenure-track Department faculty.
+- a) The committee consists of the Associate Chair for Graduate Studies as an ex officio member and at least two additional members appointed annually by the Chair from the tenure-track Department faculty. - b) The Associate Chair for Graduate Studies serves as the Chair of the committee. - c) The committee is responsible for the oversight of the Departmental Graduate Degree programs and courses, including the approval of new graduate courses and modifications to existing graduate courses. - d) The committee is responsible for the oversight of the admission of students into Departmental graduate degree programs and their progress in these programs. - e) The committee coordinates with the appropriate departments the scheduling of and publicity for graduate courses for which the Department has responsibility.

+- f) The committee considers and proposes to the tenure-track Department faculty: - modifications to Departmental graduate degree programs. - o new Department graduate courses, graduate degree programs, and majors. - modifications to the Department's commitments to regularly offer graduate courses in support of other departments' programs. - g) A proposal of the committee is adopted upon a majority affirmative vote of the tenuretrack Department faculty.

-6.1.3 Undergraduate Program Committee
+Undergraduate Program Committee